colette-lee/tcp-server-client/README.md

   * Open the file, read its content to a buffer.
   * Write the buffer contents to the connection established by the client.
 3. The client will receive the data from the socket and store it in a local file.

+### Client errors are handled by output of the following error messages:
+* Invalid port number
+* Could not connect to server
+* Failed to send command.
+Terminating.
+* Did not receive response.